Non-adaptive Group Testing: Explicit bounds and novel algorithms: Background

 We now consider LP-decoding algorithms in both the noiseless and noisy settings.
 The algorithms are specified by the choices of encoding matrices and decoding algorithms.
 The $\test \times \bl$ group-testing matrix $\mmat$ is defined by randomly selecting each entry in it in an i.i.d. manner to equal $1$ with probability $\pmat = 1/\dbnd$, and $0$ otherwise.

-For ease of presentation and proof, we first focus on algorithms wherein we assume that the exact value of $\dfct$ is known {\it a priori}.
-In the last algorithm below (\nulp) we then demonstrate that this knowledge is unnecessary, and even an upper bound $\dbnd$ on $\dfct$ suffices.

-{\bf Noisy Linear Programming decoding (\nlp)}:
+{\bf Noisy Linear Programming decoding (\nlpm)}:

-A linear relaxation of the group testing problem with noisy measurements leads ``naturally'' to \nlp (\ref{eq:ncbp0}-\ref{eq:ncbp6}).
-In particular, each $x_i$ is relaxed to satisfy $0 \leq x_i \leq 1$, and the non-linear measurements are linearized in (\ref{eq:ncbp1})-(\ref{eq:ncbp2}).
+A linear relaxation of the group testing problem with noisy measurements leads ``naturally'' to \nlpm (\ref{eq:ncbp0})-(\ref{eq:ncbp5}).
+In particular, each $x_i$ is relaxed to satisfy $0 \leq x_i \leq 1$, and the non-linear measurements are linearized in (\ref{eq:ncbp1}).
 Also, we define ``slack" variables $\esv_i$ for all $i \in \{1,\ldots,\test\}$ to account for errors in the test outcome.
 For a particular test $i$ this $\esv_i$ is defined to be zero if a particular test result is correct, and positive (and at least $1$) if the test result is incorrect.
 Of course, the decoder does not know {\it a priori} which scenario a particular test outcome falls under, and hence has to also decode $\be$.
 Nonetheless, as is common in the field of error-correction~\cite{McWilliamsS:77}, often using a ``minimum distance" decoding criteria (decoding to a vector pair $(\bx,\be)$ such that the error-vector $\be$ is as ``small" as possible) leads to good decoding performance.
 Our LP decoder attempts to do so.
-To be precise, the \nlp decoder outputs the $(\hat{\bx}, \hat{\cost})$ that minimize the LP given in (\ref{eq:ncbp0})-(\ref{eq:ncbp6}).
-Note that we assume that the value of $\dfct$ is known precisely in this algorithm (this assumption is later relaxed in \nulp, the last algorithm in this sequence).
+To be precise, the \nlpm decoder outputs the $(\hat{\bx}, \hat{\cost})$ that minimize the LP given in (\ref{eq:ncbp0})-(\ref{eq:ncbp5}).
+Note that we assume that the value of $\dfct$ is known precisely in this algorithm .

 {\bf Linear Programming decoding (\lp)}: